uga-libraries/format-report/documentation/archive_reports_workflow.md

    departments with born-digital will have more formats and more at higher risk, etc.

+3. Reformat each sheet in each report to make them easier to read.
+   In future years, consider changing what is bold and what has cell outlines as well.
+   - Expand columns to show all the data.
+   - Left justify all columns.
+   - Freeze the top row (column headers) if there are more rows than can be viewed on a normal computer monitor.

-3. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]
+4. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]

 ## Create Department Reports